Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Callistemon viminalis ‘Little John’ is a small evergreen red flowering shrub for full sun to light shade

-Dwarf bottlebrush is a delightful small flowering shrub ideal for compact garden landscapes.
-The ornamental value of this shrubby plant comes from its red puffs of fuzzy flowers, evergreen bluish-green slender leaves, and its compact size.
-Dwarf bottlebrush grows 3 ft.
+The dwarf bottlebrush is a delightful small flowering shrub ideal for compact garden landscapes.
+The ornamental value of this shrubby plant comes from its red puffs of fuzzy flowers, evergreen bluish-green slender leaves, and compact size.
+This flower blooms throughout most of the year, adding beauty to any garden landscape.
+The dwarf bottlebrush grows 3 ft.
 (1 m) tall and 5 ft.
 (1.5 m) wide.

-Slow-growing dwarf bottlebrush is suitable as a foundation plant or low-growing hedge in warm regions.
+The slow-growing dwarf bottlebrush is suitable as a foundation plant or low-growing hedge in warm regions.
 The red-flowering shrub performs best in USDA zones 8 to 12, and prolific blooming requires full sun.
-However, its attractive rounded habit with densely growing evergreen foliage and bottlebrush flowers give it all-year landscaping value.
+However, its attractive rounded habit with densely growing evergreen foliage and bottlebrush flowers gives it all-year landscaping value.

 Dwarf Crape Myrtle (Lagerstroemia indica)